c4rlosdias/IFC-Tools/README.md

 :----- | :------
 ifc_class | IFC class of the element to be measured. e.g. "IfcWall" is_material | true if quantification is made for each material of the element, otherwise false property | A list of properties or attributes that will define the description of the service to be measured.
-In the case of property, the property set name should be written followed by the property name separated by a dot. e.g. "Pset_WallCommon.IS_External" unit | unit of measure of the property. e.g. "m²" quantity | A list of properties that will define the description of the service to be measured. the quantity set name should be written followed by the property name separated by a dot. e.g. "Qto_BaseQuantities.NetSideArea"
+In the case of property, the property set name should be written followed by the property name separated by two dots. e.g. "Pset_WallCommon..IS_External".
+If the value is a string, then this string will enter as a service description. unit | unit of measure of the property. e.g. "m²" quantity | A list of properties that will define the description of the service to be measured. the quantity set name should be written followed by the property name separated by a dot. e.g. "Qto_BaseQuantities..NetSideArea"